-This is a high resolution SEM allowing magnifications up to 500,000x on conventional coated/conducting samples but it also has the capability for high resolution SEM of uncoated and even hydrated "wet" samples.
+This is a high resolution SEM allowing magnifications up to 100,000x on conventional coated/conducting samples.
+It also has the capability to image uncoated samples in low vacuum mode.

-Our FEI XL30 Field Emission Gun Environmental SEM (ESEM) is fitted with a secondary electron (SE) and back-scatter electron (BSE) detector along with an Oxford Instruments Inca Energy (EDS) X-ray analysis system.
+Our FEI XL30 Field Emission Gun Environmental SEM (FEG-ESEM) is fitted with a secondary electron (SE) and back-scatter electron (BSE) detector along with an Oxford Instruments Inca Energy (EDS) X-ray analysis system.
 Resolution is better than 10 nm using the SE detector, and the BSE detector allows imaging of mean atomic mass variations.
-The EDS is used for standardless semi-quantitative point analyses and X-ray mapping of elements heavier than carbon.
-Variable pressure controls mean uncoated samples can be imaged along with gold- or carbon-coated samples.
-A gaseous secondary electron detector (GSE) combined with a Peltier cooling stage enables operation in ‘wet’ ESEM mode.
+The EDS is used for standardless semi-quantitative point analyses.
+Variable pressure controls mean gold- or carbon-coated samples can be analysed in high vacuum mode and uncoated samples can be investigated in low vacuum mode.
 The stage is adjustable in x-y-z dimensions and can be tilted allowing irregularly shaped samples to be accommodated.

 XRD is an important tool for determining the intercrystalline structures of minerals and chemical compounds.
 The method is non-destructive and mineral species can be identified (‘fingerprinted’) in bulk samples even if only in very small particles.
 Mineralogical make-up of sediments and sedimentary rocks can also be estimated (for species with concentrations in excess of about 5%).
 An Environmental Chamber is available for running air-sensitive samples.